20 Caves In Slovenia You Gotta See

 Visiting the beautiful Predjama Castle itself might be enough for some, but head underground and check out the cave’s mystery while you’re there.
 The Lokva stream has formed this cave, and you can see signatures of visitors dating back to the 15th century inscribed into the main entrance on the second floor of the cave.

 More experienced cavers can explore the Western Passage, which has narrow areas.
-However, other visitors can easily view the first and second levels with ease, namely Erazem’s Gap and Fizenca and Stable and Names Passage, where you will see those signatures we just mentioned.
+However, other visitors can easily view the first and second levels, namely Erazem’s Gap, Fizenca, and Stable and Names Passage, where you will see those signatures we just mentioned.

 10. Zelnjske Jame Caves